Battle of Fort Stevens: Background

 In June 1864, Lt.
-Gen. Jubal Early was dispatched by Gen. Robert E. Lee with the Second Corps of the Army of Northern Virginia from the Confederate lines around Richmond, Virginia, with orders to clear the Shenandoah Valley of Federals and, if practical, to invade Maryland; disrupt the Baltimore and Ohio Railroad; and, if possible, threaten Washington, D.C.
+Gen. Jubal Early was dispatched by Gen. Robert E. Lee with the Second Corps of the Army of Northern Virginia from the Confederate lines around the Confederate capital of Richmond, Virginia, with orders to clear the Shenandoah Valley of Federals and, if practical, to invade Maryland; disrupt the Baltimore and Ohio Railroad; and, if possible, threaten Washington, D.C.
 The hope was that a movement into Maryland would force Union Lt.
 Gen. Ulysses S. Grant to send troops to defend Washington against the threat and reduce his strength to take the Confederate capital of Richmond.

 After driving off the Army of West Virginia under Maj.
 Gen. David Hunter after the Battle of Lynchburg on June 18, the Second Corps marched northward through the valley, entering Maryland on July 5 near Sharpsburg.
 They then turned east towards Frederick, where they arrived on July 7.
 Two days later, as the Second Corps prepared to march on Washington, Maj.
 Gen. Lew Wallace, leading a small Union force composed mostly of garrison troops, bolstered by the eleventh-hour addition of two brigades of the VI Corps sent from Richmond under Maj.
 Gen. James B. Ricketts, attempted to resist the Confederate advance at the Battle of Monocacy.

 The July 9 battle lasted from about 6 a.m. to around 4 p.m.
 Early's corps ultimately drove off the Union troops, the only substantial force between it and the capital.
-Still, the battle cost Early precious time that would have been better spent in advancing the 40 mi toward Washington.
-After the battle, Early resumed his march on Washington and arrived at its northeast border near Silver Spring around noon on July 11.
+Still, the battle cost Early precious time that would have been better spent in advancing the 40 mi toward Washington City.
+After the battle, Early resumed his march on the District of Columbia and arrived at its northeast border near Silver Spring around noon on July 11.
 Because of the battle and then the long march through the stifling summer heat, and unsure of the strength of the Union position in front of him, Early decided not to send his army against the fortifications around Washington until the next day.

 Early's invasion of Maryland had the desired effect on Grant, who dispatched the rest of the VI Corps and XIX Corps under Maj.
 Gen. Horatio G. Wright to Washington on July 9.
 As Lee wrote to James Seddon, the Confederate Secretary of War, on July 19:

 The steamships carrying the Union force started to arrive in Southeast Washington around noon on July 11, about the same time that Early reached the outskirts of Fort Stevens with the lead elements of his troops.